Udonis

 What Are the Most Popular Mobile Game Genres?

-Hyper-casual is the most popular mobile game genre in terms of downloads, while RPG is the most popular mobile game genre in terms of revenue, i.e., RPG is the most profitable genre.
+Simulation is the most popular mobile game genre in terms of downloads, while RPG and strategy games are the most popular mobile game genres in terms of revenue.
+In other words, RPG and strategy are the most profitable genres.
+(SensorTower, 2025)

-Here are more detailed mobile game statistics about popular mobile game genres.
+Here are more detailed mobile gaming market statistics about popular mobile game genres.

 Data source: SensorTower and data.ai – mobile intelligence providers.